Affect: Outward display of one’s emotional state. A “flat” affect with little display of emotion is associated with depression.

 Older adults: People over the age of 65.

-Personal Protective Equipment (PPE): Includes gowns, eyewear, face shields, and masks, along with environmental controls, to prevent the transmission of infection for patients who are diagnosed or suspected of having an infectious disease.
+Personal Protective Equipment (PPE): Includes gloves, gowns, goggles, face shields, and masks, along with environmental controls, to prevent the transmission of infection for patients who are diagnosed or suspected of having an infectious disease.

 Primary survey: A brief observation at the start of a shift or visit to verify the patient is stable by assessing mental status, airway, breathing, and circulation.